twrecked/hass-aarlo/README.md

 ## New Features in 0.8

 ### Split Out Pyaarlo
-The code now uses `pyaalo` by installing it via `pip` rather than maintaining its own version.
-If you run into a problem check the `pyaarlo` `README` file, it may have a fix not mentioned here.
+The code now uses _Pyaalo_ by installing it via _pip_ rather than maintaining its own version.
+If you run into a problem check the [Pyaarlo README](https://github.com/twrecked/pyaarlo/blob/master/README.md) file,it may have a fix not mentioned here.

 ### Authentication Caching
 The code will retry authorization tokens for as long as they are valid.
 This means a reduction in authentication attempts and 2FA requests.
-If this does not work for you send me some logs and add restart with `save_session: False` to your configuration.
+If this does not work for you send me some logs showing the error and restart with `save_session: False` added to your configuration.

 ### Saner Defaults
 You will now have less to configure... for example, device refresh and stream